Sometimes it is easy being green.

 - Family Guy

-- Barbie become this with her series of 3D movies.
-She has been Rapunzel, Odette, Clara, a genderflipped Ebnezer Scrooge, D'Artagnan and Prince and the Pauper.
+- Barbie was this in her earlier CGI movies.
+She has been Rapunzel, Odette, Clara, a genderflipped Ebnezer Scrooge, D'Artagnan and The Prince and the Pauper.

 - Not to mention all the different professional Barbies that have been produced over the decades.
 Doctor, nurse, dentist, vet, rock musician, scuba diver, geisha (Japan only), RCMP officer (Canada only), infantryman, fighter pilot...